-This toolkit was prepared by Jocelyn Guyer, Ashley Traube and Olga Deshchenko of Manatt Health Strategies, in collaboration with ASAM and Well Being Trust.
-Manatt Health Strategies LLC, a subsidiary of Manatt, Phelps & Phillips, LLP, is one of the nation's leading health care consultancies, with more than 160 professionals dedicated to providing strategy, policy, regulatory and analytic services to an array of health care clients, including state and federal agencies; national and regional payers; hospitals, academic medical centers and other institutional providers; post-acute care providers; pharmaceutical manufacturers; philanthropic foundations; and health care trade associations.
+This toolkit has been updated to align with the Fourth Edition of The ASAM Criteria.
+The toolkit was originally prepared by Jocelyn Guyer, Ashley Traube and Olga Deshchenko of Manatt Health Strategies, in collaboration with ASAM and Providence's Well Being Trust.
+Manatt Health Strategies LLC, a subsidiary of Manatt, Phelps & Phillips, LLP, is one of the nation's leading health care consultancies, with more than 250+ professionals dedicated to providing strategy, policy, regulatory and analytic services to an array of health care clients, including state and federal agencies; national and regional payers; hospitals, academic medical centers and other institutional providers; post-acute care providers; pharmaceutical manufacturers; philanthropic foundations; and health care trade associations.
+Edits to the original document were proposed by ASAM and approved by Manatt Health Strategies and Providence's Well Being Trust and primarily reflect changes to the continuum of care in the Fourth Edition and updated nomenclature.